Dorani/Album-Review/README.md

 ## Privacy:
   - We dont want a user that did not create an album able to edit or delete that album
-      - conditional in book show page
+      - conditional in album show page
       - if statement that checks if the album.user_id is equivalent to the current user id
       - we want the links to appear
       - if not they wont.